 What is Metal Roofing?

 Metal roofing is an umbrella term that describes many different materials and styles, each with their own benefits and drawbacks.
-An experienced roofer can help you weigh the pros and cons of each of the different metal roof types to select the one that works best for your budget.
+An experienced roofer can help you weigh the pros and cons of each of the different metal roof costs and types to select the one that works best for your budget.
+Click here for more information on how much a metal roof costs versus shingles.

 You may be worried about the curb appeal of a metal roof on your house.
 Don’t worry— not all metal roofs like barns.
 They can be just as stylish as a traditional shingle installation.
 And no matter what material you choose from, there are over 100 metal roof colors to choose from to fit with the aesthetics of your home, but you may have to pay a premium for some of the custom colors.